multiscale/muscle3/docs/source/fortran_api.rst

     :p character err_msg: An error message output (allocatable, optional).
     :r value: The value at the given index (dimension(:,:))
     :rtype value: YMMSL_real8

+.. f:function:: YMMSL_Settings_erase(self, key)

+    Remove a setting from the Settings object.

+    :p YMMSL_Settings self: The Settings object to modify.
+    :p character key: The name of the setting to remove.
+    :r removed: The number of settings removed (0 or 1; YMMSL_size)
+    :rtype removed: integer

+.. f:subroutine:: YMMSL_Settings_clear(self)

+    Remove all settings from the Settings object.

+    After calling this subroutine, the Settings object will be empty.

+    :p YMMSL_Settings self: The Settings object to modify.